Ratchet & Clank: Rift Apart: Plot

-Some time after the events of Into the Nexus, Ratchet and Clank are celebrated as galactic heroes during a parade hosted by Captain Quark, Skid McMarx, and Rusty Pete on Corson V. Clank reveals that he has repaired the Dimensionator, a device capable of opening rifts to other dimensions so that Ratchet can search for the Lombax race and his missing family.
+Ratchet and Clank are celebrated as galactic heroes during a parade hosted by Captain Quark, Skid McMarx, and Rusty Pete on Corson V. Clank reveals that he has repaired the Dimensionator, (Note: As depicted in Ratchet & Clank: Into the Nexus (2013)) a device capable of opening rifts to other dimensions so that Ratchet can search for the Lombax race and his missing family.
 However, Doctor Nefarious attacks the parade and attempts to steal the Dimensionator.
 During the struggle, Ratchet unthinkingly shoots the Dimensionator, which causes dimensional rifts to begin opening randomly.
 Ratchet, Clank, and Dr. Nefarious are transported to an alternate universe, where the Dimensionator explodes, damaging the fabric of space and time and separating the three.
 Clank awakens to find himself alone and now missing his right arm from the blast.
 He is discovered and picked up by a female Lombax named Rivet.
 Meanwhile, Dr. Nefarious ends up in a throne room, where he is mistaken for Emperor Nefarious, an alternate version of himself who, unlike him, has never been defeated and rules over the galaxy.
 Ratchet, elsewhere, finds himself alone and starts his search for Clank.
 With the emperor currently absent on a conquest, Dr. Nefarious secretly assumes his identity and sends his new minions after Ratchet and Rivet.

 While searching, Ratchet witnesses Rivet escaping the planet with Clank.
 Ratchet encounters Phantom (the alternate Skidd), a member of the resistance opposed to the emperor, which Rivet is a part of, who gifts him an electronic helper named Glitch to help him get a ship to follow her.
 Rivet takes Clank to her hideout on Sargasso to interrogate him, not believing his words about the dimensional rifts due to her distrust in robots.
 They discover a dimensional anomaly on the planet which Clank investigates, making contact with a prophet named Gary, who enlists his help in repairing other dimensional anomalies to prevent the Dimensional Cataclysm.
 Rivet learns the truth by looking into Clank's memories and repairs Clank's communicator so they are able to contact Ratchet and devise a plan to rebuild the Dimensionator.